Boardroom 2030

 Duwe

-Julia Duwe is a professor of strategic transformation design, management consultant and long-standing executive in mechanical engineering companies in the field of digital transformation.
+Julia Duwe is a professor of strategic transformation design, management consultant and long-standing executive in mechanical engineering companies during digital transformation.
 She has extensive knowledge in the field of ambidexterity, including publications with Springer-Verlag, and a broad network in the corporate governance of German companies.

-Julia Duwe studied journalism, business administration and American studies at Johannes Gutenberg University Mainz and the University of Bergen in Norway.
-From 2014 to 2017, she completed her doctorate at the European Business School (EBS) in Oestrich-Winkel on the role of ambidexterity among executives in high-tech companies.
-In 2018, her specialist book ‘Beidhändige Führung’ (Ambidextrous Leadership) was published by Springer Verlag, with a second edition appearing in 2020 and an English version (‘Ambidextrous Leadership’) to be published by Springer Verlag in 2022.
+Julia Duwe studied communication science, business administration and American studies at Johannes Gutenberg University Mainz and the University of Bergen in Norway.
+From 2014 to 2017, she completed her doctorate at the European Business School (EBS) in Oestrich-Winkel on the role of ambidexterity of executives in high-tech companies.
+In 2018, her management book ‘Beidhändige Führung’ (Ambidextrous Leadership) was published by Springer Verlag, with a second edition in 2020 and an English version (‘Ambidextrous Leadership’) published by Springer Verlag in 2022.

 Prof. Dr. Julia Duwe on the Boardroom 2030